U.S. News Rankings

 |School mission and unique qualities (as provided by the school):|

 Florida International University (FIU) is a multi-campus public research university offering a broad array of undergraduate, graduate, and professional programs.
-The university has two main campuses, the 344-acre Modesto A. Maidique campus in western Miami-Dade County, and the 200-acre Biscayne Bay Campus in northeast Miami-Dade County.
+The university has two main campuses, the 344-acre Modesto A. Maidique Campus (MMC) in western Miami-Dade County, and the 200-acre Biscayne Bay Campus in northeast Miami-Dade County.

 The Recreation Center at MMC brings students, faculty, staff, and alumni together.
 It houses cardio equipment, basketball courts, free weights and fitness classes.
 You can also take a dip in the Panther Hall Pool, at the center of Residence Hall Quad.
 Our Biscayne Bay Campus has a great Aquatic Center.
 The BBC location right on the bay makes it a perfect place to enjoy the beautiful Florida climate.

-Love sports?
 FIU intercollegiate athletic teams compete in the National Collegiate Athletic Association (NCAA) Division I, the most competitive college sports division in the nation.
-Within Division 1, FIU is a memeber of the Sun Belt Conference.
-In 2010, the FIU Panthers football team beat the University of Toledo in the Litte Ceasars Pizza Bowl in Detroit Michigan, to win our first major football championship.
+Within Division 1, FIU is a member of the Sun Belt Conference.
+In 2010, the FIU Panthers football team beat the University of Toledo in the Little Caesars Pizza Bowl in Detroit Michigan, to win our first major football championship.

 |School type||public, coed college|

-When applying to Florida International University, it's important to note the application deadline is May 1.
+When applying to Florida International University, it's important to note the application deadline is rolling.
 Scores for either the ACT or SAT test are due August 31.
 The application fee at Florida International University is $30.
-It is selective, with an acceptance rate of 39.4 percent.
+It is selective, with an acceptance rate of 40.5 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.